-A partnership among private funders and philanthropic organizations will provide a total of \$4 million in upfront funding for the Partnering for Family Success Program.
-By utilizing this new model of upfront funding, the County is able to support social programs without risking taxpayer dollars if the programs do not deliver results.
-The County will only repay funders based on the Program's ability to achieve a measurable reduction in out-of-home foster care days.
-Depending on the Program's level of success, the County will repay funders up to \$5 million using Success Payments that it will annually appropriate into a Social Impact Financing Fund.
+A partnership among private funders and philanthropic organizations provided a total of \$4 million in upfront funding for the Partnering for Family Success Program.
+By utilizing this new funding model, the county is able to support innovative social programs without risking taxpayer dollars if the programs do not deliver results.
+The county will only repay funders based on the program's ability to achieve a measurable reduction in out-of-home foster care days.
+Depending on the program's level of success, the county will repay funders up to \$5 million using success payments that it will annually appropriate into a Social Impact Financing Fund.

-The organizations providing funding for this program are all committed to improving outcomes for children and families in Cuyahoga County.
+The organizations providing funding for this program are committed to improving outcomes for children and families in Cuyahoga County.
 The Partnering for Family Success program gives them an opportunity to invest in their communities by supporting high-quality programs that improve the lives of those in need, with the ultimate goal of a receiving both a financial and social return.